System Design Space

 Cgroups and resource limits

-• PID limits: protection against uncontrolled process growth.
+• PID limits: protection against uncontrolled process growth — otherwise a single fork leak takes the whole node down.

 Containers and virtual machines